-Whichever market you exist in as an operator, video as a monetized service has always been a manageable entity in the service delivery model to consumer.
-New Hybrid and IP gateways delivering video services must be equally as manageable from the Headend as their digital set top box counterparts.
+Whichever market you exist in as an operator, video as a monetized service has always been a manageable entity in the service delivery model to consumers.
+New Hybrid and IP gateways delivering video services must be equally as manageable from the Headend as their digital set-top box counterparts.

 In the second part of this series, I will discuss the Broadband Forum standard and our approach to the Broadband Forum management application known as an Auto Configuration Service in further detail.